 But it’s a bit trickier when you sell physical products.
 This applies to physical services, too, like real estate lead magnets.
 So, most ecommerce sites take the easy path.
 They just toss up a discount and call it a day.

 But that’s good news.
+Especially if you understand why lead magnets are important.
 It means there’s opportunity for a lot of easy wins.

 And none of those wins is easier than creating a good lead magnet for ecommerce.